Tell us a little bit about how you got started in art.

 What media do you work with and how would you describe your artistic style?

-What other artists do you look up to or draw inspiration from?
+What other artists do you look up to and draw inspiration from?

 Where can we find your art around town?